Homework stress is real and it’s a big issue in many homes!

 - Are you maintaining your patience?
 No judgement, all moms lose their patience sometimes.
 However, we need to reflect that our kids want to do well on their homework, but are struggling.

 Possible Fix- If you feel yourself getting frustrated during homework time step away and think about what else you can do to help.
+Could you come back to homework later, hire a tutor, or try another solution mentioned in this post?

 - Is your child getting burned out?
 How long are you spending on homework per day?
 15 Minutes?
 One hour?
 Two Hours?

 Possible Fix- If you are spending more than 15 minutes per day on homework it’s possible your child is getting burned out.
 Remember they did just spend a significantly long time at school doing similar work.
+If homework is taking to long to complete it is probably excessive.
+See below.

 - Does your child understand the subject matter?
 Is there a certain area your child is struggling with?
 Maybe math, science, or reading?